uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: A configuration or appearance of a player or fan-authored alteration of the platform edition in the gameplay footage

+Provide the complete title of the mod if it has one.
+Avoid using an alternative, abbreviated, or colloquial title.

 *text input field*

 ### 5H.
 Gameplay Settings Note